Warning: This post is long, and it may not be a fun post for you to read, but I think it’s an important message to share with you…

-So you trust them, and start building your business.
+So you trust them, and dive into starting a new business.
 You work long, hard hours, but months later – and sometimes YEARS later – it feels like you’ve got nothing to show for it.

 The truth is that they’re wrong, you’re right.

 The deck really is stacked against you, and it isn’t fair…

 I Used to Believe the “Experts”, Too…